dkriegls/itmd-361-spring2017/readme.md

 # Demos for ITMD 361 Spring 2017
 <i>It's always important to put readme files on any git project.</i>
+This is what a readme file looks like.
 <ol>
   <li>Remember to add the ".md" as the file type.
 It's called markdown, which allows you to use inline HTML or just type plain text.</li>
   <li>Here's the link to markdown sytanx https://daringfireball.net/projects/markdown/syntax</li>